teuben/teunix/Env/UMD/vpn.md

 - what does it do on suspend?
   -> seems to work after a suspend.
 Even if you switch locations, e.g. home to cafe.
+But there is a timeout where your UMD IP can be retained.

 - what does it do on a reboot?
   -> will not re-connect